“No Kill” means every healthy and treatable animal is saved.

 In 2016, an estimated 15,000 pets lost their lives needlessly in the state of Virginia.
 We have the ability, the know-how and the desire to change that.

 The Lynchburg Humane Society has taken the pledge and is helping lead the charge to create a No Kill Virginia by 2020.
-With the partnership of the Petco Foundation, the Virginia Federation of Humane Societies, Best Friends Animal Society, Angels of Assisi and Homeward Trails, these programs will all be geared towards reducing euthanasia in the state of Virginia.
+The NKVA is made possible by The Petco Foundation, in partnership with the Virginia Federation of Humane Societies, Best Friends Animal Society, Angels of Assisi and Homeward Trails, these programs will all be geared towards reducing euthanasia in the state of Virginia.

 With the help and support of the Petco Foundation, we are assisting with low cost spay/neuter and medical services, transport assistance, training, and mentoring.
 We also offer consulting services to other shelters in the state.
 We plan to develop NKVA support services, build relationships, and coordinate efforts in the state to help save more companion animals’ lives.
 The programs will be focused initially on targeted communities throughout Virginia with high euthanasia rates, as well as local areas such as Pittsylvania, Campbell and Amherst Counties needing additional assistance.
 This NKVA program is a great start, but we are just skimming the top of what is needed in the state.